elranu/diversifier-swap/README.md

        - Calculates minimum output amount based on scaled offer factors
        - Determines the appropriate pool fee
      - Executes a UniswapV3 flash swap to convert tokens to the beneficiary's preferred token

-## Error Handling
-The method wraps all operations in a try-catch block to log any errors that might occur during the process.

-## Return Value
-The method returns `0` when complete, though it appears this could be enhanced to return more meaningful information about the operations performed.

-## Key Components Used
-- `SplitsClient` for interacting with the Splits protocol
-- Oracle services for token price quotes
-- UniswapV3 flash swaps for token conversions
-- Token balance tracking across multiple contracts